Bakushin10/alj-java-challenge/readme.md

 ### prerequisite

+- Docker is installed on your system.
-- working experience with Docker and docker-compose and have Docker installed on your system.
+- working experience with Docker and docker-compose.
 - working experience with container and postgres.